 2. Jack Kerouac, the author of ‘On The Road’, ‘The Dharma Bums’, ‘Desolation Angels, and ‘Big Sur’, alongside Allen Ginsberg and William S. Burroughs, was considered the pioneer of the Beat Generation.
 He was an American writer and poet and was quite popular for his spontaneous way of the writing method, of which ‘On The Road’ is a specimen.

 3. Ray Bradbury, the author of ‘Fahrenheit 451′, ‘The Martian Chronicles‘, and ‘Something Wicked This Way Comes’, was an American author and screenwriter who was known to write his books in fantasy, horror, mystery and sci-fi genre.
 He also won Pulitzer Prize Int 2007.

-4. Virginia Woolf (right one), the author of ‘Mrs. Dalloway‘, ‘To The Lighthouse‘ and ‘The Waves’, was a British writer popular for using stream of consciousness as a literary device in her works.
-Woolf got attention for ‘inspiring feminism’ and became one of the most essential and integral subject of the movement of feminist criticism of 1970’s.
+4. Virginia Woolf (the right one), the author of ‘Mrs. Dalloway‘, ‘To The Lighthouse‘ and ‘The Waves’, was a British writer popular for using ‘stream of consciousness’ as a literary device in her works.
+Woolf got attention for ‘inspiring feminism’ and became one of the most essential and integral subjects of the movement of feminist criticism of the 1970s.
 Her books have been read all across the globe and translated I now more than fifty languages.

 5. Flannery O’Connor, the author of ‘A Good Man Is Hard To Find’, ‘Wise Blood’ and ”The Violent Bear It Away’, was a novelist, short story writer and an essayist who voice in American Literature had tremendous importance and value.
 She wrote thirty-two short stories and two novels along with reviews and commentaries, however, her Complete Stories won the 1972 U.S. National Book Award for Fiction, which was compiled posthumously.